First Red Cross, UNICEF planes land in Yemen

 GENEVA The first two planeloads of medical aid for Yemen landed in the capital Sanaa on Friday after weeks of conflict which have killed 600 people and displaced 100,000 others, and the United Nations appealed for a pause in fighting to allow more aid in.

-U.N. officials and aid workers say that the fighting is pushing the country of 25 million people, one of the poorest in the Arab world, toward a humanitarian catastrophe.
+U.N. officials and aid workers say that the fighting is pushing the country of 25 million people, one of the poorest in the Arab world, towards a humanitarian catastrophe.

 Food imports are choked off, fuel is scarce, cash handouts to the poorest third of the population are suspended and many parts of the southern city of Aden - scene of heavy street clashes - have been without water or electricity.